-Axis Eastern Front allies: Spanish ‘Blue’ division, Croatian Army, pro-Axis Serbian troops.
+Axis Eastern Front allies: Spanish ‘Blue’ division and Volunteer Air Force, Croatian Army and Air Force, pro-Axis Serbian troops.

 Spanish Volunteer Units